MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-a-mail-item-by-using-a-hotmail-account.md

 ﻿---
-title: 'How to: Send a Mail Item by Using a Hotmail Account'
+title: 'Send a Mail Item by Using a Hotmail Account'
-TOCTitle: 'How to: Send a Mail Item by Using a Hotmail Account' ms:assetid: f25853a7-67c0-46a3-a298-5cdf72ebc53f ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184652(v=office.15) ms:contentKeyID: 55119797
+TOCTitle: 'Send a Mail Item by Using a Hotmail Account' ms:assetid: f25853a7-67c0-46a3-a298-5cdf72ebc53f ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184652(v=office.15) ms:contentKeyID: 55119797